- Student Support Services

 The program provides academic, career and financial counseling to its participants and encourages them to graduate from high school and continue on to the post-secondary institution of their choice.

-Upward Bound is one of the federal TRiO Programs funded by the U.S. Department of Education that serves high school students from low income families and from families in which neither parent holds a Bachelor's degree.
-Binghamton University's program is one of over 800 programs operating throughout the United States.
-The goal of Upward Bound is to prepare participants for high school graduation and to increase the rate at which they enroll, attend, and ultimately graduate from, colleges and universities.
+Upward Bound is a free program that serves high school students from income-eligible families, and families in which neither parent holds a bachelor's degree.
+The goal of Upward Bound is to prepare participants for high-school graduation and to increase the rate at which they enroll, attend and ultimately graduate from, colleges and universities.

-Upward Bound programs offer their participants* academic, financial, and personal counseling as well as tutoring and assistance in completing college entrance and financial-aid applications.
-They also provide presentations and workshops on scholarships, financial aid and other educational topics.
+Upward Bound programs offer their participants* academic, financial and personal counseling; tutoring; workshops; presentations; assistance in completing college entrance and financial-aid applications; and other topics of interest to college-bound students.
 In addition, participating students are given the opportunity to attend the Summer Residential Program at Binghamton University.

 *Students must live in a participating school district to participate in the Upward Bound Program at Binghamton University.